pow270/pow270.github.io/_posts/2017-12-04-its-common-sense-tpctf.md

 {% endhighlight %}

-After waiting a lil bit we got this email:
+After waiting a little bit we got this email:
 > Reset Your Password
   Congratulations!
 Normally, you would've reset the administrators password.
 For the purposes of this challenge, the flag is tpctf{D1D_Y0U_N0t1c3_Common_Sense_Reviews_1s_P4R7_0F_CSRF_19210jka010920aff}